Correcting non-independent and non-identically distributed errors with surface codes: Non-identically distributed errors

-Our aim is to consider consistent Clifford deformations such that the most probable syndrome configurations for a given noise model are maximally compatible with perfect-matching decoding.
-As discussed in the previous section, the efficiency of such an MWPM decoder is compromised by interactions between the primal and dual lattices, i.e., by single-qubit Pauli error events that simultaneously create defects in all four stabilizers surrounding the qubit.
-One can minimize such events by applying local consistent Clifford deformations introduced earlier in Sec.~\ref{sec:deformation}.
+Our aim is to consider Clifford deformations such that the most probable syndrome configurations for a given noise model are maximally compatible with perfect-matching decoding.
+As discussed in the previous section, the efficiency of such an MWPM decoder is compromised by interactions between the dual and primal lattices, i.e., by single-qubit Pauli error events that simultaneously create defects in all four stabilizers surrounding the qubit.
+One can minimize such events by applying noise-tailored local Clifford deformations introduced earlier in Sec.~\ref{sec:deformation}.

-\begin{definition} [Clifford deformed codes for non-uni\-form Pauli diagonal noise] {\it Consider qubits located at sites $i\in L$ subject to Pauli diagonal noise channels with weights $x_i,y_i,z_i\in [0,1]$.
-Define $H_i\in\{X_i,Y_i,Z_i\} $ as the Pauli operator reflecting the maximum weight $h_i:=\max\{x_i,y_i,z_i\}$ in the Pauli channel and $M_i$ as the Pauli operator corresponding to medium weight $m_i := \max\{x_i,y_i,z_i\}\backslash \{h_i\}$.
-The MHHM code measures $M_i$~($H_i$) on qubit $i \in \mathcal{N}_s$ located east and west (north and south) of stabilizer $s$, as illustrated in Fig.~\ref{fig:4}~(a).
-The MMHH code is similar, but with stabilizers chosen as in Fig.~\ref{fig:4}~(b).} \end{definition} Here $\mathcal{N}_s \subset L$ is the set of all qubits in the support of stabilizer $s$.
-As such, if for a given qubit, the Pauli-$X$, $Y$, or $Z$ is the least probable Pauli error for a Pauli diagonal noise channel, we modify the surrounding stabilizers such that they measure \emph{different} Pauli operators while maintaining the commutativity condition~\eqref{eq:Paulis_choice}.
-For qubit $i$, the surrounding stabilizers hence measure operators $M_i$ and $H_i$, which correspond to medium and high rate Pauli errors.
-We refer to two possible layouts of a code locally optimized for perfect-matching decoding as the MHHM~[Fig.~\ref{fig:4}~(a)] and MMHH~[Fig.~\ref{fig:4}~(b)] surface codes due to their similarity to the XZZX~[Fig.~\ref{fig:3}~(a)] and XXZZ~[Fig.~\ref{fig:3}~(b)] codes, respectively.
+\begin{definition} [Clifford deformed codes for non-uni\-form Pauli diagonal noise] {\it Consider a qubit located at site $i\in L$ and a set of stabilizers $S_i$ which have that qubit in their support.
+The qubit is subject to Pauli diagonal noise channels with weights $p_x^{(i)},p_y^{(i)},p_z^{(i)}\in [0,1]$.
+Define $H_i\in\{X_i,Y_i,Z_i\} $ as the Pauli operator reflecting the maximum weight $h_i:=\max\{p_x^{(i)},p_y^{(i)},p_z^{(i)}\}$ in the Pauli channel and $M_i$ as the Pauli operator corresponding to medium weight $m_i := \max\{p_x^{(i)},p_y^{(i)},p_z^{(i)}\}\backslash \{h_i\}$.
+In the MHHM code, stabilizers from $S_i$ located east and west (north and south) of qubit $i$ measure operators $M_i$~($H_i$) on that qubit, as illustrated in Fig.~\ref{fig:3}~(a).
+The MMHH code is similar, but with stabilizers chosen as in Fig.~\ref{fig:3}~(b).} \end{definition} As an example, consider qubit $i$ with $p^{(i)}_x<p^{(i)}_z<p^{(i)}_y$.
+Then, in the MHHM code the stabilizers located horizontally and vertically from qubit $i$ measure Pauli $Y$ and $Z$ operators on that qubit, respectively.
+The commutativity of stabilizers is guaranteed by the anti-commutativity of $Y$ and $Z$, as in Eq.~\ref{eq:anticomm}.
+Since for each qubit the transformation~\eqref{eq:transform} can be chosen independently, the MHHM and the MMHH codes can always be constructed according to known error rates of qubits in the code.
+We refer to two possible layouts of a code locally optimized for perfect-matching decoding as the MHHM~[Fig.~\ref{fig:3}~(a)] and MMHH~[Fig.~\ref{fig:3}~(b)] surface codes due to their similarity to the XZZX~[Fig.~\ref{fig:2}~(a)] and XXZZ~[Fig.~\ref{fig:2}~(b)] codes, respectively.